New Hampshire

 | Criminal (business entity) | Felony |

-| Legal costs | State may recover all legal costs and expenses |
+| Recovery of legal costs | The state may recover all legal costs and expenses |

 Data Breach Notification Law (RSA 359-C:20)

-What Triggers a Notification?
+What Triggers a Notification

 Any person doing business in New Hampshire who owns or licenses computerized data containing personal information must notify affected individuals when a security breach occurs and the person determines that misuse has occurred, is reasonably likely to occur, or cannot be ruled out.